valerieholtz/Hate-Speech-Detector/README.md

 <img src="https://user-images.githubusercontent.com/79086000/145720998-9481dc37-4a45-4bbc-ad7e-d90f6142c79d.png" width="300">

 One problem I encountered in combining the different datasets was in the labelling of the classes.
 As Ross et all.
-(2017) stated, there is no clear definition on Hate Speech, so the labeling varied from dataset to dataset.
-Some working with a scale, some with binary classification or diferentiating between abuse and profanity etc. I tried my best to smooth the labelling as much as possible to make a consistently labeled dataset with binary classification.
-See the end of file for citation.
+(2017) stated, there is no clear definition on Hate Speech, so the labeling varied from dataset to dataset - some working with a scale, some with binary classification or differentiating between abuse and profanity etc. I tried my best to smooth the labelling as much as possible to make a consistently labeled dataset with binary classification.
+See the end of file for citation and more information on the authors.

 ## Visual Analysis